×

 Reflective Teaching Communities

 Reflective Teaching Communities are a form of appreciative inquiry, a strengths-based approach to leadership that is highly valued in both higher education and the private sector.
 Appreciative inquiry builds on its participants’ skills and successes to enhance their potential.
 In an RTC, this process unfolds in a peer mentoring—also called horizontal mentoring—format.
 Research has shown that horizontal mentoring is a highly effective approach to building excellence and community in higher education, especially for underrepresented groups (Martin et al 2018, Pilot et al 2023, Searby 2016).
-The RTC peer mentoring structure also builds interdisciplinary relationships, as faculty members from across the university, regardless of discipline, appointment type, and rank, may work together.
+The RTC peer mentoring structure also builds interdisciplinary relationships, as faculty members from across the university may work together, regardless of discipline, appointment type, and rank.

-Our Reflective Teaching Communities are inspired by a now internationally acclaimed method that was first pioneered locally: Teaching Squares, an invention of Anne Wesseley at St. Louis Community College.
+Our Reflective Teaching Communities are inspired by an internationally acclaimed method first pioneered locally: Teaching Squares, an invention of Anne Wesseley at St. Louis Community College.
 Teaching Squares aims to give faculty members a peek into each other’s classrooms, making teaching less lonely and giving instructors a fresh source of collaborative energy.
 This evidence-based mode of peer mentoring and observation has been adopted at many universities.

 In Reflective Teaching Communities at UMSL, we hope to cultivate that energy by giving faculty a space to share ideas, celebrate their success, and set new goals.
 RTCs are not teacher training; they’re an opportunity to gather together and appreciate the amazing work we already do.
 Participating faculty will be grouped in cohorts of three or four according to their primary class format: introduction and general education courses, writing-intensive and project-heavy courses, lab-lecture-recitation combination courses, discussion-focused courses, and graduate courses.
 These smaller cohorts will allow faculty to focus on the strategies and approaches that most impact their own teaching needs.